 Wilary Winn believes that the acquiring credit union could also elect to include loans with the highest credit quality as it forms the loan groups.
-For example, an acquiring credit union could elect to account for all of the first lien residential mortgage loans acquired as a group based on expected cash flows versus accounting for the loans with the highest credit quality using contractual cash flows.
+For example, an acquiring credit union could elect to account for all the first lien residential mortgage loans acquired as a group based on expected cash flows versus accounting for the loans with the highest credit quality using contractual cash flows.
 We note that the loans should be grouped based on similar characteristics – residential first lien, residential second lien, new direct auto, used indirect auto, etc.

 Wilary Winn further notes that it is “worth the effort” to determine whether to account for relatively large member business loans at the loan level and go through the process of determining whether the particular loan should be accounted for under ASC 310-20 or ASC 310- 30.

 We note that GAAP does not allow loans with revolving terms to be accounted for under ASC 310-30 because of the uncertainty of future advances and repayments.
 In our experience, the acquiring credit union amortizes the discount rate valuation allowance and the credit valuation allowance straight-line over the remaining term of the loan as of the acquisition date of the loan.
-If it becomes apparent over time that the present value of the cash flows are less than the book value of the loan, then the acquiring credit union should increase its allowance for loan losses by the amount of the shortfall.
+If it becomes apparent over time that the present value of the cash flows is less than the book value of the loan, then the acquiring credit union should increase its allowance for loan losses by the amount of the shortfall.